mhaack/mh-site/src/content/halloween-creepy-eyes/index.md

 ## The pumpkin

-The pumpkin is of course the most important part of this project 😉
+The pumpkin is, of course, the most important part of this project 😉

 _Instructions:_
 Use the marker to mark 10 circles with the size of the plastic tube used for the eyes.
 These should not be too close to each other to still have enough space inside.

 ![Pumkpin](pumpkin-1.jpg)

 Cut around the stem of the pumpkin at an angle.
 Make it big enough, this will make connecting the eyes later much easier.
-After done cutting all the way around, remove the stem and the guts from the pumpkin.
+After done cutting, all the way around, remove the stem and the guts from the pumpkin.

 Next cut the 10 circle holes for the eyes.
 Make sure to cut with an angle to get a little bigger hole inside.

 Place the eyes in the holes and fix them from the inside with hot glue.
 The challenge is hot glue does not stick so well on pumpkin pulp.
-I turned screws into the pulp to help fixing it.
+I turned screws into the pulp to help to fix it.

 ![Pumkpin](pumpkin-2.jpg)